aepstein824/Script/README.md

     * Can fly toward a target, calculating necessary stopping speed.
     * Can land precisely on a target.
 * Launch a rocket to orbit.
+    * Follows prograde after an initial steering phase.
+    * Pitches to counter gravity to avoid raising ap with low TWR engines.
+    * Can launch into an arbitrary inclination or target's orbit.
 * Land a rocket.
     * Deorbit and suicide burns get within 200m of the target.
     * Putting the rocket in hover mode can land precisely on a target for 200dv.